 So where does that leave us today?
-We believe that our EQR strategy will generate a return from January 1 of this year consistent with its historical average of approximately 10% per year, net of fees.
-Our forecast is based on simple math and disciplined work.
+We believe that our EQR strategy is well positioned to generate returns meeting our hurdle rate over a full 10-year period, regardless of broad market performance.
+Our belief is based on simple math, disciplined work, and a deep understanding of the companies we own.
 The simple math can be boiled down to a high level of normalized profit relative to prices.
 The discipline comes from painstakingly selecting a portfolio of companies that produce real cash profits rather than accounting fiction, where business prospects are sound and cash earning power is durable, and where capital allocation policies provide assurance that we as shareholders will receive those profits via dividends, share retirements, or successfully reinvested retained earnings.

 As for the market, many believe that a "new normal" has set in and that life will be radically altered by the SARS-CoV-2 coronavirus.
 "New normal" may be two of the most dangerous words in investing, just behind the four most dangerous words: "this time is different."
 One of the investor's central tasks is to sort through endless reams of information for what is truly important and to identify lasting economic drivers among cyclical or shorter-term trends.